7 Major Ports in Sweden

 Gothenburg is the biggest Scandinavian port and a crucial maritime gateway for a significant portion of the Swedish industrial sector.
 Situated on the western Swedish coastline, the port lies in a major industrial and commercial region which includes cities such as Oslo and the capital Stockholm.
 It is an ice-free port that operates all year round, giving it an added advantage over other ports of the region.

-Being the country’s premier port, around 30% of the total Swedish international trade is carried through this facility that deals with all types of cargo.
+Being the country’s premier port, around 30% of the total Swedish international trade is carried through this facility which deals with all types of cargo.
 It has numerous sub-ports and terminals for handling containers, ro-ro, oil, energy products as well as passengers.
-About 41,350,000 tonnes of cargo including 887,000 TEU and 1,700,000 passengers frequent the port every year.
+About 41,350,000 tonnes of cargo, including 887,000 TEU and 1,700,000 passengers, frequent the port every year.

 The combined length of its dock is roughly 8 miles and the entrance channel is wide enough to accommodate the world’s biggest container ships and bulk carriers.
 Gothenburg has direct maritime connections to major ports in 140 countries of Europe, the Middle East, Asia, Africa and North America.

 Commodities exported from the port comprise steel, forest goods, paper, timber, vehicles while it handles imports of consumer products such as clothes, electrical gadgets, furniture.